THE MANUSCRIPT GENERAL GUIDELINES

-The Title of the Manuscript: Title of article no more than 12 words for English and no more than 15 words for Bahasa Indonesia Article should be started by the title of the article followed by authors name and affiliation address and abstract.
+The Title of the Manuscript: Title of article no more than 12 words.
+Article should be started by the title of the article followed by authors name and affiliation address and abstract.
 Authors name must be attached after the title of the article.
 All authors should be accompanied address, including the name of the institution and email address.

 Abstract: The abstract should be typed as concise as possible and should be composed of: problem statement, method, scientific finding results, and a short conclusion.
 The abstract should only be typed in one paragraph and one-column format.